Eiko-Tokura/monad-effect/README.md

   when (null content) $
     effThrowIn (errorText @"empty-file" "file is empty")

-  -- Turn a 'Maybe' into an ad‑hoc algebraic error and immediately handle it. parsed <- pureMaybeInWith (errorText @"parse-error" "parse error") (parse content)
+  -- Turn a 'Maybe' into an ad-hoc algebraic error and immediately handle it. parsed <- pureMaybeInWith (errorText @"parse-error" "parse error") (parse content)
               `effCatch` \(_ :: ErrorText "parse-error") ->
                 pure [0]